 Over 60 Female – £50.00

-As the event attracts a large amount of people, we are encouraging runners to use public transport where possible.
+As the event attracts a large amount of people, we encourage runners to use public transport where possible.
 Public car parks are located around Paisley town centre and a short walk away at the Lagoon Leisure Centre.

 A secure bag drop will be available next to The Last Post, but we encourage you to leave any valuables at home.
 Please note there are no specific changing facilities available on the day, however The Last Post toilets are open for use.

 We are encouraging all runners to bring their own water bottles for the event in a bid to be more environmentally friendly.
-There will be three water stations located along the route for filling up your bottle, but will also be providing cups of water.
-Cartons of water will be given out at the finish line.
+There will be three water stations located along the route for filling up your bottle, but we will also be providing cups of water.
+Bottled water will also be handed out at the finishing line.
+We are asking for runners to please make use of the recycling bins available.

 On the day there will be stalls showcasing a variety of OneRen services and partners.